 Carden Collins stated that he also did some flat racing, and an occasional steeplechase, and he mentions Toby, an old contribution of his who made a lot of money for him.
 Toby could jump anything, and, one day in a shanty at Ipswich, he challenged some Sydney men who were boasting about their horses.
-Trusting to his horse, he chipped in, “I don’t mind taking you for £50.”
+Trusting to his horse, he chipped in, "I don't mind taking you for 50 pounds."

 Races were then held at Cooper's Plains, and the race was run in the presence of the Gov, Sir George Bowen, and his suite.
 The distance was two miles, and he engaged his brother, Bob, as jockey.
 The start was not auspicious, as Toby baulked at the first hurdle, whilst his rider went on ahead of him.
 Nothing daunted, Bob remounted, apparently hopelessly out of the race.
 However, he cleared the rest of the hurdles splendidly.
 At the last hurdle, the visitor's horse came down, and Toby won easily.

 Huntsman was another good horse, especially over three miles.
 He states that he once rode a horse for the late John Tait, the well-known racing man in a Corinthian race, and won.
-Some time afterwards he received a saddle from him, worth £5.
-He commented, “This was the only present I ever got from the owners of my winning mounts, so I thought a good deal of it.
-Hughie Campbell, the Ipswich blacksmith used to shoe all my horses.”
+Some time afterwards he received a saddle from him, worth 5 pounds.
+He commented, "This was the only present I ever got from the owners of my winning mounts, so I thought a good deal of it.
+Hughie Campbell, the Ipswich blacksmith used to shoe all my horses."

 Campbell's father was the first blacksmith in Ipswich, and the family was one of the very earliest in what was Ipswich proper.
 He commented that he had known all the identities in Brisbane fifty years ago.
 He was speaking then in 1914.